New age AFC expectations and opportunities

 Automated Fare Collection, popularly known as Automatic Fare Collection system or AFC system, helps in reducing the burden on the ticket vending manpower; however, now it also needs to tackle new challenges faced by transport operators.
 The millennial passenger is expecting integrated solutions, seamless mobility and better user experience.
 The modern AFC system should go beyond the traditional AFC mindset and help transport operators interact with passengers like retail consumers.

-New age expectations:
+New age expectations

 While traditional AFC systems help transport operators to use closed loop (proprietary) smart cards and smart tokens as ticketing media, now it is poised to get revolutionized with new technologies, new regulations, and standards from government entities.
-We are now getting into an era of seamless travel for passengers using advanced technologies, such as Account based ticketing, open loop, Quick Response (QR) code, Near Field Communication (NFC), and Mobile ticketing.
+We are now getting into an era of seamless travel for passengers using advanced technologies, such as Account based ticketing, open loop, Quick Response (QR) code, Near Field Communication (NFC), and Mobile and Contactless Ticketing.

 With new ticketing media and advancement in smart phones, a mobile app is soon becoming the main interface between passengers and transport operators.
 Passengers are now expecting ticketing to be seamless with no hassles.
 They don't have the patience to wait at ticketing counters; they want an intuitive travel planner for an end-to-end journey.
 They want to have their travel information at their figure tips.